-- We encourage individual responsibility for dressing and toileting. - We assist and support children to develop these self-help skills. - Depending on the age of the child, we will encourage him/her to clean themselves after a bowel movement and will help those children who require assistance. - Children attending a group 3 5 program, or Infant and Toddler who are currently potty training, who are not fully potty-trained must wear pull-ups, not diapers to assist with their independence.
+- We encourage individual responsibility for dressing and toileting. - We assist and support children to develop these self-help skills. - Depending on the age of the child, we will encourage them to clean themselves after a bowel movement and will help those children who require assistance. - It is required that children registering into a Preschool Program are potty trained.
+A "potty trained" child means free from diapers and pull-ups, having the awareness to use the bathroom without reminders, able to manage clothing, and the ability to wipe or clean themselves with minimal assistance.